gillet-thomas/lux-hyperloop/README.md

 Those actions are replicated in real-time on the map on the left.

 ## Collaborators
-This project was done for the Software Engineering Project course at the University of Luxembourg.
+This project was done for the Algorithms 3 course at the University of Luxembourg.
 The three other collaborators are Rayan Rafdy, Hugo Cossa, and Gilles Chen.